Explore: Module Leadership

 Thinking about your module design, this workshop will consider the objectives and context of your module as you explore and reflect on:

-- professional and personal values your students will (or should) develop;
+- professional values and attributes your students will (or should) develop;

 - the appropriateness and alignment of your module ILOs, content, and assessments, to achieve the above.